hammoudhasan/CLDatasets/README.md

 ```
 @misc{hammoud2023rapid,
       title={Rapid Adaptation in Online Continual Learning: Are We Evaluating It Right?},
-      author={Hasan Abed Al Kader Hammoud and Ameya Prabhu and Ser-Nam Lim and Philip H. S. Torr and Adel Bibi and Bernard Ghanem
+      author={Hasan Abed Al Kader Hammoud and Ameya Prabhu and Ser-Nam Lim and Philip H. S. Torr and Adel Bibi and Bernard Ghanem},

-},
       year={2023},
       eprint={2305.09275},
       archivePrefix={arXiv},